-When an EPR works effectively, it encourages solid, long-term organisational structures and reliable funding.
+When an EPR system works effectively, it encourages solid, long-term organisational structures and reliable funding.
 This in turn brings major benefits for workers and businesses working alongside it in the informal sector.
 Any good EPR system must be able to do the following:

-- Ensure nationwide collection of all packaging. - Develop infrastructure for sorting and recycling packaging. - Material recycling and high-quality recovery. - Dispose of any non-recoverable packaging in an environmentally sound manner. - Document and monitor waste management activity. - Fulfil the obligations assigned to it by market participants. - Provide training, advice and information.
+- Ensure nationwide collection of all packaging. - Develop infrastructure for sorting and recycling packaging. - Ensure material recycling and high-quality recovery. - Dispose of any non-recoverable packaging in an environmentally sound manner. - Document and monitor waste management activity. - Fulfil the obligations assigned to it by market participants. - Provide training, advice, and information. - Ensure materials can be easily identified. - Ensure high standards of safety and welfare for workers in the EPR system. - Make sure the management of financial flows is transparent and those responsible for doing so are held accountable.